News

 • 21.3.2024 Workshop on experimental methodology in research and for policymaking 2

-A Workshop on experimental methodology in research and for policymaking 2 will take place on 21.3.2024 from 9:00 to 16:00.
+A Workshop on experimental methodology in research and for policymaking 2 took place on 21.3.2024 from 9:00 to 16:00.
+The workshop was focused on discussion on research projects that use experimental methods and bring new insights from different fields that can help formulate better public policies, but also institutions in private markets.

 Detailed program with abstracts is available here.